ryansolida/minerva-square-sub/README.md

 ### Elementor Integration

-The plugin includes several dynamic tags for Elementor:
+The plugin includes several dynamic tags for Elementor under the "MMC Membership" group:

-- Membership Status
+- **MMC Membership Status**: Displays the current membership status
-- Next Billing Date
+- **MMC Next Billing Date**: Shows when the next payment will be processed
-- Next Billing Price
+- **MMC Next Billing Price**: Shows the amount of the next payment
-- Payment Card Info
+- **MMC Payment Card Info**: Displays the payment card details
-- Has Active Membership
+- **MMC Has Active Membership**: Conditional tag for membership status
-- Membership Expiration Date
+- **MMC Membership Expiration Date**: Shows when the membership expires
-- Membership Activation Date
+- **MMC Membership Activation Date**: Shows when the membership was activated

+These tags can be used in Elementor templates to dynamically display membership information.

 ### PHP API